Wollivan/SquadronLeader/README.md

 The pilots will share:

 - 1 of each move template
-- 1 range string
+- 1 range ruler
 - 4 Red d8 for the Attack dice
 - 4 Green d8 for the Defense dice
 - Optional: Blue d8 for the Ace Bonus dice
 - Optional: 1 70 cm x 70 cm playmat

 The playing area of the game can be any size.
-Its usually just the entire table, because that is the easiest to keep track of, but for an optimal playing experience, you can define a square which is 70 cm square or 3 lengths of the range string wide and long.
+Its usually just the entire table, because that is the easiest to keep track of, but for an optimal playing experience, you can define a square which is 70 cm square or 3 lengths of the range ruler wide and long.

 At the start of the game each player secretly assigns the numbers 4,3,3,2 to their Attack, Defense, Speed & Health and simultaneously reveals their choices.